 Ibn Battuta’s Remarkable Routes Across Continents

-Exploring North Africa and the Middle East
+The region of North Africa and the Middle East became part of Ibn Battuta’s travel map.

 Legacy of Ibn Battuta’s Writings